Multi-Cloud vs. Hybrid Cloud: Which Strategy Is Right for Your Organization?

 Personnel: A multi-cloud strategy requires cloud architects who are well-versed in each platform.
 Those seeking certifications from two platforms, like AWS and Azure, will have twice the work to do.
 Additionally, businesses may have trouble recruiting new talent with multi-cloud expertise if they are expanding operations.

-Costs: Because multi-cloud strategies tend to rely on public cloud platforms, organizations may save money on computing when compared to running on-premise resources.
+Costs: Because multi-cloud strategies tend to rely on public cloud platforms, organizations may save money on computing when compared to running on-premises resources.
 However, running multiple cloud environments can be a complex process.
 Businesses need to be aware of their cloud computing costs at all times or else risk overspending on each platform.
 A sound cloud tagging strategy can help reduce complexity in public clouds by labeling resources to tie them back to the right departments for billing purposes.
 Using a cloud management platform can also help administrators find savings opportunities and understand chargebacks.

-Where multi-cloud combines two or more public cloud platforms, hybrid cloud mixes public cloud with private cloud services and/or on-premise solutions.
+Where multi-cloud combines two or more public cloud platforms, hybrid cloud mixes public cloud with private cloud services and/or on-premises solutions.
 This can be an ideal data architecture for businesses that aren’t ready to close down their data center as well as those that need to run their own private cloud environments.

 Another differentiation of hybrid cloud is that the resources used in this strategy will typically work together in tandem.
 This is in contrast to a multi-cloud architecture, where each cloud platform may be used for a different purpose, such as storage on one platform and data analysis on another.